Toward the middle of each term, students will meet with their academic advisor to register for classes for the following term.

-You will see a list of classes and information about them, including how many seats are still available.
+- You will see a list of classes and information about them, including how many seats are still available.
 Write down a list of the classes that you want, at least as far as you can figure it out now.
 You might need to talk to your advisor before making your final choices.
-You can use the Course Request Form, or simply write the equivalent information elsewhere.
-You should also write down a few extra classes as alternates, in case the ones you want turn out to be full.
+You should also write down a few extra classes as alternates, in case the ones you want to take are full.

-Set up an appointment to meet with your academic advisor, to review your proposed schedule.
+- Set up an appointment to meet with your academic advisor, to review your proposed schedule.
 At the meeting, you may need to make some additions or changes.
-When your advisor has approved your schedule, you can register in one of two ways, during your registration time period.
+When your advisor has confirmed your record, you are ready to register at your appointed time.

-The starting time when you can register depends on your classification status at the beginning of the current semester (not the semester that you are registering for):
+The starting time when you can register depends on your classification status at the beginning of the current term (does NOT include hours you are currently taking):

 - Senior = 90 earned hours

 - Junior = 60 earned hours